akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 ### Import using the command line utility

-You can use the [Akamai CLI for Akamai Terraform Provider](https://github.com/akamai/cli-terraform) to generate a configuration for and import an existing Edge DNS zone and its recordsets.
+You can use the [Akamai Terraform Provider CLI](https://github.com/akamai/cli-terraform) to import your existing Akamai configurations into Terraform.
 With the package, you can generate:

 * a JSON-formatted list of the zone and recordsets.
 * a Terraform configuration for the zone and select recordsets.